-As previously mentioned, the experiments were conducted with DNA sequences derived from the database of National Center for Biotechnology Information (NCBI).
-More specifically, these sequences are part of Escherichia coli K-12 (Rudd 2000) and Streptococcus pneumoniae R6 genomes (Hoskins et al. 2001).
+As previously mentioned, the experiments were conducted with DNA sequences derived from the database of the National Center for Biotechnology Information (NCBI).
+More specifically, these sequences are part of the genomes entitled Escherichia coli K-12 [34] as well as Streptococcus pneumoniae R6 [19].